 Gear-to-Go Center Equipment Lending Policies

 Gear-to-Go Center equipment is available to current students, faculty, and staff of the University of Arizona.
-Patrons will be required to present a valid UA CatCard at time of pick up.
+Patrons will be required to present a valid UA CatCard at the time of pick up.
 In order to become eligible to reserve and check out equipment, patrons must fill out the Gear-to-Go Center opt-in form located on the OSCR website and agree to the terms and conditions of the Gear-to-Go Center.
 Patrons may have their eligibility suspended or revoked due to violations of any of the policies outlined here.
 Any such penalties, including the length of suspensions, will be judged on a case-by-case basis.

 Terms of Equipment Use

 Gear-to-Go Center equipment may be used for any course-related, not-for-profit purpose.
 The University of Arizona assumes no responsibility for misuse.
 The Gear-to-Go Center requests that equipment be used only on an individual basis, due to its limited availability.
 For class demonstrations, the Office of Instruction and Assessment (OIA) has equipment and consulting services available.
 For more information regarding the services that OIA provides, please visit their website.
 Equipment may not be taken outside of the state.

 Some items will be identified as "prior authorization required."
 These items will require that you have a clean borrowing history or additional information for collection purposes in the case of lost or damaged items.
 Final authorization process requires you make your request via email to the OSCR Gear-to-Go managers at OSCR-GTG@list.arizona.edu